nahumck/nahumck.me/pages/gear.md

 - [DJI Osmo Mobile 7P Gimbal](https://amzn.to/4jXEjg9) with [Magnetic Quick Release Mount](https://amzn.to/44mLklX), [mini tripod (for extra stability)](https://amzn.to/4kRLTKx), and a [DJI Mic Mini](https://amzn.to/4narB0c)
 - [Ulanzi MagSafe Fill Light](https://amzn.to/40kBAqD)
 - [HyperDrive 6-in-1 USB-C Media Hub](https://amzn.to/48DRihQ)
+[^filters]: I have other 67mm filters too, but it seems excessive to list them.
+I'm using these mainly because they are super compact and easy to use.

 ### Drone
 - [DJI Mini 3 Pro with RC remote](https://amzn.to/3GdZ4Dv)